YuvalS03/WearHouse/README.md

 - Metadata saved in DB.
 - Items display in grid.
 - “Suggest Outfit” picks a top + bottom using mock calendar/weather.

+Disclaimer: some code in this repo was generated using AI